Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Time needed: 1-2 days

-If I hadn’t taken a day trip there from Harau Valley, I’d have had no idea it existed.
+If I hadn’t taken a day trip there from Harau Valley, I’d never have known it existed.

-The tiers of rice terraces, occupied by grazing water buffalos and farmers, have views over Payakumbuh and Mount Sago.
+The tiers of rice terraces are occupied by grazing water buffalos and have views over Payakumbuh and Mount Sago.

-There are waterfalls and a biking park nearby, but the main attraction is the quiet rice terrace environment, coffee shops and restaurants, and the ridiculously beautiful Sikabu Glamping.
+There are waterfalls and a biking park nearby, but the main attractions are the coffee shops overlooking the rice terraces and the ridiculously beautiful Sikabu Glamping.

 5. Padang